intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/known_issues.md

 ```shell
 tensorflow.python.framework.errors_impl.FailedPreconditionError: Collective ops is aborted by: Device /job:worker/replica:0/task:14/device:CPU:0 current incarnation doesn't match with one in the group.
 This usually means this worker has restarted but the collective leader hasn't, or this worker connects to a wrong cluster.
 Additional GRPC error information from remote target /job:worker/replica:0/task:0: :{"created":"@1681905587.420462284","description":"Error received from peer ipv4:172.16.0.150:47999","file":"external/com_github_grpc_grpc/src/core/lib/surface/call.cc","file_line":1056,"grpc_message":"Device /job:worker/replica:0/task:14/device:CPU:0 current incarnation doesn't match with one in the group.
 This usually means this worker has restarted but the collective leader hasn't, or this worker connects to a wrong cluster.","grpc_status":9} The error could be from a previous operation.
 Restart your program to reset.
 [Op:CollectiveReduceV2]
 ```
 This error may happen when Spark reduce locality shuffle is enabled.
-You can disable it by setting `spark.shuffle.reduceLocality.enabled` to false, or load property file named `spark-bigdl.conf` from bigdl release package.
+To eliminate this issue, you can disable it by setting `spark.shuffle.reduceLocality.enabled` to false, or load property file named `spark-bigdl.conf` from bigdl release package.

 ```shell
 # set spark.shuffle.reduceLocality.enabled to false